1972 Indianapolis 500: Bump Day – Sunday May 21 (Jim Hurtubise "Beer engine")

-As the attention on the track was focusing on Cale Yarborough, Jim Hurtubise wheeled his Gohr Distributing-sponsored Mallard roadster in the qualifying line shortly before the closing deadline of 6 p.m.
-Gohr Distributing was a Buffalo-area beer distributor for various brands of beer, and they promoted the Miller High Life brand on the car.
+As the attention on the track was focusing on Cale Yarborough, Jim Hurtubise wheeled front-engined Mallard roadster in to the qualifying line shortly before the closing deadline of 6 p.m.
+The car was sponsored by Gohr Distributing, a Buffalo-area beer distributor for various brands of beer, and they promoted the Miller High Life brand on the car.

 Since Hurtubise had already qualified himself, when asked why he was putting the car in line, he claimed he 'might put someone else in it,' a practice that was commonplace at the time.
 Hurtubise had become known for last-minute (unsuccessful) qualifying efforts in his obsolete front-engined roadster, usually to the delight of fans, but sometimes drawing the ire of others.
 Time expired before the Mallard got anywhere near the front of the line.
-In fact, Hurtubise purposely queued the car late on purpose so it would not make it to the front.
-The engine cover was then removed to reveal that car had no engine.
+In fact, Hurtubise queued the car late on purpose, as he did not want it to make it to the front.
+With qualifying officially concluded, the engine cover was removed to reveal that car had no engine.
 Instead it had a plastic-lined trough filled with ice and a number of chilled bottles of his sponsor's product, which he shared with the other pit crews and race officials.

-Most in attendance found the gesture to be humorous, however, some officials were not amused.
-Some were even becoming skeptical before he opened the cover, as already melting ice was leaving a trail of water visible on the pit lane beneath the car.
-It would be the first of several run-ins Hurtubise would have with USAC officials.
-This type of stall tactic infuriated officials, which made further rule changes to prevent this ruse.
+Many in attendance found the gesture humorous, however, some officials were not amused.
+Some had even become skeptical before he opened the cover, as melting ice was already creating a pool of water underneath the car.
+It was the first of several run-ins Hurtubise would have with USAC officials, and prompted rule changes to prevent another such ruse.
 (In modern times, alcohol is prohibited in the pit area owing to WADA Code that prohibits alcohol among participants in motorsport events.)

 As a result, cars are now subject to cursory inspection, even before arriving at the official technical inspection area, and must obtain a sticker from officials to notify officials the car has been approved before entering the qualifying line.